-The Times offers candidates not recommended by its editorial board an opportunity to reply in print.
+The St. Petersburg Times offers candidates not recommended by its editorial board an opportunity to reply in print.
 Here are two of those replies.Charles Cope, candidate for judge of the Circuit Court, Group 35

 What truly differentiates the candidates for Circuit Court judge for Group 35 is the extent of their experience.
 Charles Cope singularly offers this quality together with impressive references and academic credentials.
 As an assistant state attorney, he proved his administrative abilities to serve larger case loads than any attorney in private practice would face.
 As a successful civil and defense litigator, Charles Cope is widely recognized among his peers.
 For the past 16 years, the demand for his skills has made the practice of law a full-time endeavor for Charles Cope.